crheller/crheller.github.io/_projects/2_project.md

 ## <a name="basics"></a>The basics
 PCA is a linear dimensionality reduction method.
 The goal of dimensionalty reduction, in general, is to find a represenation of the original data which maintains the data's overall structure while reducing the number of dimensions needed to describe it.
-In the case of PCA, this is done by finding the ordered set of orthonormal **basis** vectors which capture the principal axes of variation in the original data.
-To reduce the dimensionality, the basis vectors which capture the least amount of variance are discarded.
-The data is then **transformed** by projecting it onto the remaining basis vectors.
-Using this low dimensional representation of the data, it is then possible to **reconstruct** a "denoised", low-rank version of the original data.
-This basic idea is illustrated in the cartoon below.
+In the case of PCA, this is done by finding the ordered set of orthonormal **basis** vectors (called **loadings**) which capture the principal axes of variation in the original data.
+To reduce the dimensionality, the loading vectors which capture the least amount of variance are discarded.
+The data is then **transformed** by projecting it onto the remaining loadings.
+Using this new, low dimensional representation of the data, it is then possible to **reconstruct** a "denoised", low-rank version of the original data.
+This basic idea is illustrated graphically with the simulated data below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">